Winding up is the forced closure of a company by its creditors. Once the process starts ongoing trading is almost impossible.

 If a creditor wants to force a company to close a number of steps must be followed.
 First a statutory demand must be issued for the payment of the outstanding debt.
 If the debt remains unpaid after 21 days the creditor can present a Winding Up Petition to the High Court.

-The Court must then decide whether or not to grant the petition.
+The Court will decide whether or not to grant the petition.
 It will do so if it is convinced that all other avenues for debt collection have been exhausted.
 The company then has 7 days to pay or successfully dispute the debt.
-If not the Petition will be advertised and a date set for a Court Hearing.

 Affects of a Winding Up Petition